-During the war, proficiency tests were introduced as a way of Land Girls measuring their skills and success on the farms.
-According to Grimwood, the ‘General Farming’ test involved the following:-
+During the war, proficiency tests were introduced to measure and recognise Land Girls agricultural skills.
+According to Irene Grimwood, the ‘General Farming’ test involved the following:-

 - Pulling and topping two rows of sugar beet

 - Spreading two rows of manure

 - Identifying different plants and weeds

 - Answering questions on general farming

 If a Land Girl passed with over 75%, they received a ‘Proficiency Certificate in Field Work’.

 To read more about what a tractor driving proficiency test involved, please click here.